Hamster-Cult/Code-Documentation/docs/source/api.rst

 You need to have python 3.10 and above installed

-python -m venv venv make a virtual enviroment venv\Scripts\activate activate the venv (the command is different for mac so I haven't used this but it should be right for windows)
+python -m venv venv make a virtual enviroment venv\Scripts\activate activate the venv (the command is different for mac - but it should be right for windows)

-install all the packages
+Install all the packages
-you can copy and run all these as a batch pip install fastapi pip install "fastapi[standard]" pip install "uvicorn[standard]"
+(These can be ran collectively as a batch) pip install fastapi pip install "fastapi[standard]" pip install "uvicorn[standard]"